creating a

 Porto City Council, Assembly Hall, 5th floor

-This session aims to bridge the gap between science, clinical practice and society, highlighting how knowledge generated in the laboratory translates into concrete applications with a direct impact on people’s lives.
-Throughout the day, i3S opens its doors to the community, facilitating direct contact with researchers, cutting-edge technologies and ongoing scientific processes.
+This aims to bridge the gap between science, clinical practice and society, highlighting how knowledge generated in the laboratory translates into concrete applications with a direct impact on people’s lives.
+Throughout the day, i3S opens its doors to the community (10h-16h), facilitating direct contact with researchers, cutting-edge technologies and ongoing scientific processes.

-The roundtable brings together experts from different fields — from medicine to engineering, from academia to industry and civil society — to reflect on the challenges and opportunities of bioengineering, as well as its role in building innovative, accessible and sustainable solutions for health.
+At the end of the day, a roundtable will bring together experts from different fields — from medicine to engineering, from academia to industry and civil society — to reflect on the challenges and opportunities of bioengineering, as well as its role in building innovative, accessible and sustainable solutions for health.

 As part of the celebrations marking i3S’s 10th anniversary, this initiative reinforces the institute’s commitment to interdisciplinary science that is innovation-driven and impact-focused, capable of transforming knowledge into solutions that improve the quality of life.